marclafr/Escape-the-Underworld/README.md

 COMMANDS UPDATES FROM LAST VERSION:

-	- "look around" now also gives the monsters that are in the room.
+	- "look around" now also gives the monsters that are in the room (or the corpse if you killed him).

 ____________
 VERSION 0.5